camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 In this section you will find all Cockpit plugin points.
 To configure where you place your plugin, enter the ID into the `pluginPoint` attribute of you frontend module.

-Plugin Points also describe where a Plugin will be rendered.
-Plugin Points also define which additional data is passed into the second argument of the render function.
+Plugin Points describe where a Plugin will be rendered and define which additional data is passed into the second argument of the render function.

 For more information on creating and configuring your own plugin, please see [How to develop a Cockpit plugin](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-fullstack-count-processes).